Oak Hill Plantation: The house

-Following TK's marriage to Virginia Bass in 1988, they began planning to build.
+Following TK's marriage to Ginger Bass in 1988, they began planning to build.

 The design inspiration for the home came from the historic Asa May house in Capps, Florida.
 Architectural elements from historic buildings being demolished or purchased at auctions were incorporated into the plans.

 Tallahassee's Old Floridan Hotel was the source of doors and four huge 19th-century windows that were placed at the ends of the main hallways on each side of the first floor.
 The ceilings are thirteen-feet tall to frame the jumbo windows.